 1. Customer Satisfaction (CSAT) Score

 We all keep the customer at the heart of what we do.
-Providing a leads to repeat customers, good reviews and a strong brand.
+Providing a better customer experience leads to repeat customers, good reviews and a strong brand.
 One way to monitor this is the Customer Satisfaction score.
 It’s a great way to find out how customers really feel about your products and services.

 There’s a reason this measurement is also known as the Happy Customer KPI.
 This is because it generally measures the satisfaction of the customer after shopping.